guidoschmidt/hicetnunc.wiki.backup/How-to-cancel-❌.md

 If you want to delete your OBJKT, continue to [How to burn 🔥](https://github.com/hicetnunc2000/hicetnunc/wiki/How-to-burn-🔥)
 ***

 **Important:** _If you try to [swap] on OBJKTs that are currently for sale, your wallet will throw a warning saying that you have `insufficient funds`.
-This is because you already sent your OBJKTs out of your wallet in the first swap.
+This is because you already sent your OBJKTs to the escrow wallet in the first swap.
 You need to [cancel] to get the OBJKTs back in your wallet, and then you can [swap] them again._